 His main research activity is in Atomic Layer Deposition (ALD) of thin films for microelectronics and other applications.
 Real time reaction mechanism studies form an important part of this research.
 Another research area is preparation of nanostructured materials by for example templating with ALD and electrodeposition, and electrospinning and electroblowing of nanofibres.
 Mikko Ritala has published about 500 papers (h-index 75) and holds several patents.
 In 2007 he was nominated as ISI Highly Cited Author in the field of materials science.
 In 2010 he received the Alfred Kordelin Foundation recognition award.
 He is a receiver of the ALD innovator award 2020 for original work and leadership in ALD.
 In 2020 he also got the Magnus Ehrnrooth Foundation Award in Chemistry.

 Matti Putkonen (born 1973) has been active in the ALD field since 1997, receiving his PhD in 2002 from Helsinki University of Technology.
 Since then he has been involved in ALD activities at the Helsinki University of Technology (now Aalto University), Beneq Oy and at VTT Technical Research Center of Finland.
 Over the years he has been active in promoting ALD for several industrial areas, including microelectronics, optics, packaging materials, biotechnology, catalysis, energy technologies (solar and fuel cells) and many others.
-In 2019 he was appointed as an associate professor in the field of Atomic Layer Deposition and Etching at University of Helsinki.
+In 2019 he was appointed as an associate professor in the field of Atomic Layer Deposition and Etching at University of Helsinki, and promoted to full professor in 2022.
 His main interest is the development of novel ALD, MLD and ALEt precursors and processes, focusing on materials chemistry requirements from small-scale R&D experiments to industrial processes.
 He has approximately 100 refereed publications (h-index 40) and >15 patents in the field of ALD.

 Markku Leskelä (born 1950) received both his M.Sc.
 (1974) and PhD (1980) degrees from Helsinki University of Technology.
 During 1979-1981 and 1982-1986 he worked at University of Oulu as associate professor, during 1981-1982 at Helsinki University of Technology as acting professor, in 1986-1990 at University of Turku as professor and in 1990-2018 at University of Helsinki as professor of inorganic chemistry.
 He made visits abroad in 1983 (University of Utrecht), 1987-1988 (University of Florida) and in 1999 (University of Paris VI).
 During 2004-2009 he worked as Academy professor.